deis/workflow/src/quickstart/provider/azure-acs/boot.md

 ## Prerequisites

-1. Azure Account - If you do not already have a Azure Cloud account, you can start a trial with $200 of free credit [here](https://azure.microsoft.com/en-us/free/).
-After completing sign up, you must add your billing information.
+1. Azure Account - An active Azure Cloud account is required for this quick start.
+Start a trial with $200 of free credit [here](https://azure.microsoft.com/en-us/free/).
+After completing trial sign up, a credit card for billing must be added, but will not be charged.
 2. Some form of *nix-based terminal - MacOS, Ubuntu, CentOS, Bash on Windows, etc
 <br>Where the following is present:
-3. Azure CLI - The Azure CLI (2.0) provides the `az` command and allows you to interact with Azure through the command line.
+3. Azure CLI - The Azure CLI (2.0) provides the `az` command which drives Azure through the command line.
 Install the CLI by following the instructions on [GitHub for the Azure CLI](https://github.com/Azure/azure-cli).
 4. SSH Key - This is used to deploy the cluster.
 [This URL helps to create SSH keys compatible with Linux VMs on Azure](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-linux-mac-create-ssh-keys)
 5. jq - to parse the JSON responses from the CLI. [jq download page](https://stedolan.github.io/jq/)

 ## Configure the Azure CLI

-After installing the CLI, log in to your Azure Account by typing `az login` and output would look similar to this:
+After installing the CLI, log in to an Azure Account by typing `az login`:
 ```
 $ az login
 To sign in, use a web browser to open the page https://aka.ms/devicelogin and enter the code F7DLMNOPE to authenticate.